 Returning to the Shopify example — if you liked its powerful ecommerce engine enough to pick this platform for your store, you would have to find a way to work around its limited UI customization.
 But, that’s no longer the case.

-Platforms such as Shopify, BigCommerce and Magento have released application programming interfaces (APIs) that allow users to connect their backend ecommerce technology to a separate frontend solution.
+Platforms such as Shopify, BigCommerce and Magento have released application programming interfaces (APIs) that allow users to connect their backend ecommerce technology to a separate frontend solution (for more on the differences between these platforms, check out our guide on Shopify vs BigCommerce vs Magento).
 Now, you can have your cake and eat it, too.

 And this is what the term headless commerce means: The “head” refers to the frontend of your ecommerce site.
 By using headless commerce architecture, you can manage your store on the backend platform of your choice without being tied to the platform’s frontend UI tools.

 The 6 Technologies Needed to Build a Headless Commerce Solution

 In addition to APIs, headless commerce depends on the following technologies: